Jim discusses the process of repairing a damaged bridge plate and replacing a bridge on a 1963 Martin D-18.

 Cleveland luthier Jim Kozel, with a special introduction from his buddy Guido, discusses how to evaluate acoustic guitar setup.

 Living outside of Cleveland along the shores of Lake Erie can be pretty tough on our instruments.
 The sometimes extreme temperature and humidity swings between summer and winter can cause cracks, warping, fret and neck playability issues and the list goes on.
 As a luthier, I see a lot of these climate-related issues with guitars.
 However, it was only part of what was going on with this 1966 Gibson J-45.
 Here’s the video on the steps to its restoration.

 The Short Cut Trilogy is one of my most frequently requested group of songs.
 It chronicles the adventures of a miner working at the Tomboy Mine in Telluride, Colorado at the turn of the last century.

-If you’d like to download the audio track of Goin’ South to your playlist, please enter a tip amount and click on Jim’s Tip Jar.
+To download your copy of The Short Cut Trilogy, enter a tip amount then click on Jim’s Tip Jar.

 “Jessica”, written for my daughter when she was four, is one of my most requested compositions.
 Here is a video of “Jessica” including some pics of my daughter today as a professional dressage trainer and competitor.
 “Jessica” is also available on my CD, Goin’ South.

 Jim Kozel, Luthier

 I’ve been getting a lot of calls from clients about buzzing strings and other issues with the way their guitars are playing.
 Well, it’s winter and guitars are drying out.
 Here’s a video on humidifying your instrument BEFORE you think about adjusting the neck, saddle height, or a having a fret job.
 It’s all about humidity or the lack of it!